matthewkerr/personal-website-example/README.md

-THis is a basic working framework for my personal website built in ReactJs.
+This is a basic working framework for my personal website built in ReactJs.